The Way of the Exploding Fist: Reception

 The Way of the Exploding Fist topped the UK software sales charts for two months, in September and October 1985, until it was replaced by Monty on the Run.

-The Way of the Exploding Fist became the best-selling computer game of 1985 in the UK, and sold a total of 500,000 copies in Europe.
+The Way of the Exploding Fist became the best-selling computer game of 1985 in the UK.
+It sold 150,000 copies for the ZX Spectrum by 1987, and a total of 500,000 copies across all platforms in Europe.

 The Commodore 64 version received a positive review in Zzap!64 magazine, which called it a "Sizzler" and praised the game's sound and graphics, scoring it 93% overall.
+Ahoy! said that the Commodore 64 version was "an excellent start for a new software label", with a "good balance of action and strategy" and some of the best graphics of the year.
 Your Sinclair reviewers praised the visceral sound effects.

 Accolades

 The game was voted Game of the Year at the third Golden Joystick Awards, with Melbourne House picking up Best Software House.
 It also received the "Voted Best Game" award at the Saturday Superstore Viewer Awards.
 The ZX Spectrum version was placed at number 67 on the "Your Sinclair official top 100" list in 1991.
-In 1996, GamesMaster ranked the game 76th on their "Top 100 Games of All Time".
+In 1996, GamesMaster ranked the game 76th on their "Top 100 Games of All Time" list.